chrisdev/pinax-theme-foundation/docs/mobile-visibility.rst

 Mobile Visibility
 -----------------

-`Foundation <http://foundation.zurb.com/>`_ includes a series of visibility classes that
+`Zurb Foundation <http://foundation.zurb.com/>`_ includes a series of visibility classes that
 allow you to hide or display content on various devices using 'show/hide-on-x' where "x" can be a phone,tablet or desktop.
 For example if we include the following snippet on the line corresponding to the device that you are currently using will be displayed ::